 - 15/30 Yr.
 Fixed

-- Original home must be located in a Federally Declared Disaster Area
+- Original home must be located in a Federally Declared Disaster Area (whether owned or rented)

 - Home must have been destroyed or damaged to such an extent that reconstruction or replacement is necessary

 - Borrower must have been permanent resident of a destroyed or substantially damaged residence